La Center Middle School Handbook2019-2020

 Unlawful discharge of a laser toward a school bus driver while performing his or her official duties is a 1st Degree Class “C” felony.

-Access to the machines will follow the times permitted by school board policy.
+Access to the machines will follow the times permitted by School Board policy.
 The vending machine is turned off between 11:15-1:15 every day, following district and state regulations.
-Open containers are not allowed in lockers and machines may be removed if litter around the campus becomes a problem.
+Open containers are not allowed in lockers, and vending machines may be removed if litter around the campus becomes a problem.